Poor Appetite and Digestive Discomfort – Causes, Symptoms, and Natural Support

 Zinc

-How it helps: This trace mineral plays a key role in appetite regulation and gut lining repair.
+• How it helps: Regulates appetite and supports gut lining repair

 Vitamin B1 (Thiamine)

-How it helps: Supports appetite and energy metabolism.
-A deficiency can cause fatigue and appetite loss.
+• How it helps: Supports appetite and energy metabolism

 Digestive Enzymes